Mirzajawad807/demonstration-repo/README.md

 # Work with Handlers Section

-  A handler is something that means same as a task, but it will run when called by another task
-                                     or
-  Hanlers are just like regular tasks in an ansible playbook, but are only run if the task contain a notify direction and also indicates that it change something.
+A handler is something that means same as a task, but it will run when called by another task Or Hanlers are just like regular tasks in an ansible playbook, but are only run if the task contain a notify direction and also indicates that it change something.

   $ vi handlers.yml